Chincoteague National Wildlife Refuge

 Chincoteague National Wildlife Refuge is a 14,000-acre property established in 1943 spanning parts of Chincoteague and Assateague Islands on the border of Virginia and Maryland.
 Most of the refuge is on Assateague Island and about 3% of the land area of the refuge is in Maryland.
 The refuge includes 427 acres on Morris Island, 546 acres in Wildcat Marsh on Chincoteague Island and manages all or part of Assawoman, Metompkin and Cedar Islands (all barrier islands to the south), Assawoman and Metompkin Islands owned primarily by the Nature Conservancy while ownership of Cedar Island is shared among the Nature Conservancy and other private parties.
 Most of the barrier islands and the area around Tom's Cove Hook are closed to the public from mid-March to mid-September, primary nesting season for many of the migratory birds that congregate here.

 Through an agreement with the National Park Service, a large portion of the beach and dunes area along the Atlantic shore is administered as part of the Assateague Island National Seashore.
-It is not possible to drive between the two areas of the National Seashore without returning to the mainland and traversing roads in between there.
+It is not possible to drive between the two areas of the National Seashore without returning to the mainland and traversing roads in between to get there.

 Chincoteague NWR is rather famous for the herd of wild horses roaming the area.
 The horses have been loose on the island since early colonial days and have adapted to the conditions well.
 The horses today are owned by the Chincoteague Volunteer Fire Department and through a Special Use Permit, they are allowed to graze up to 150 ponies on refuge lands.